 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ranunculales - Family: Ranunculaceae

 Aquilegia vulgaris is found throughout most of Europe.
 It is a native plant in Britain and Ireland, but many of those now seen in the wild are cultivated flowers that have been introduced into the countryside.
 You might, therefore, see many colours other than the common purple form or the rare white form of the native wild Columbine.

-White, pink and blue Aquilegia are commonly seen in the wild throughout the UK and much of northern and sourthern Europe, including Slovenia where we have photographed it many times.
+White, pink and blue Aquilegia are commonly found in the wild throughout the UK and much of northern and southern Europe, including Slovenia where we have seen this species many times.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.